A COMPREHENSIVE APPROACH TO LITERACY

 I am a literacy specialist.
 I offer individualized one-on-one lessons to children from kindergarten to grade 12.

 I teach kids who are struggling with spelling, reading and writing, and specialize in helping children with language learning differences such as dyslexia.
-I have a passion for working with neurodivergent kids and have a lot of experience teaching students with ADHD and executive function challenges.
+I have a passion for working with neurodivergent kids and have a lot of experience teaching students with ADHD, anxiety, and executive function challenges.

-I also teach teachers and tutors.
-I work with people who are in the early stages of studying Structured Word Inquiry.
+I also teach and coach teachers and tutors.
+I work with people who are in the early stages of studying Structured Word Inquiry (SWI) and with people who are interested in exploring how to blend SWI with other teaching methodologies.
 I also volunteer with On Your Mark, helping to train their volunteer tutors.

 My Approach